CommandMC/HeroicWiki/How-To:-Other-Tools-and-Wrappers-(gamescope).md

 # Gamescope (Linux-specific)

+# what is 'gamescope'?
+Gamescope is something only Linux has.
+It is a microcompositor from Valve that is used on the Steam Deck.
+Its goal is to provide an isolated compositor that is tailored towards gaming and supports many gaming-centric features such as:

+1. Spoofing resolutions.
+2. Upscaling using AMD FidelityFX™ Super Resolution or NVIDIA Image Scaling.
+3. Limiting framerates.
+4. ProtonGE: bundeled **FSR / FSHack is gone? simply use Gamescope.**

 # Gamescope inside of Heroic
 ## (specific per game/app)
 There is a plan to have a Gamescope setting in Heroic, while that is implemented, you can still use it with Heroic following the steps bellow: